MinuteLabs.io

 A set of ordered pseudo-randomly generated integers.

 Every number has a 50/50 chance of being highlighted.
-If you wrote this as a custom function it would be: n * number(random() > 0.5)
+If you wrote this as a custom function it would be: n * number(random() > 0.5).
+Try it!

 You can use this to compare a random pattern with other patterns.